shineeeeeeeeeeee/RN-wallet-mobile/README.md

 ```

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.
+## 🔌 Backend API Setup
+Express backend is running and accessible at: https://rn-wallet-api-onq9.onrender.com

 ## Learn more